abbosbeck/Vantion.Task/README.md

 2. Ensure you have the .NET 7 SDK installed on your machine.

+3. Check the database settings in [appsettings.json](https://github.com/abbosbeck/Vantion.Task/blob/master/Vention.Internship.CsvParser.API/appsettings.json).
+Ensure that you have already created a database manually with the name `CSVParserDb`.

-3. Open the terminal in the project folder.
+4. Open the terminal in the project folder.

-4. Run the command `dotnet run` in the terminal.
+5. Run the command `dotnet run` in the terminal.

-5. If the project starts successfully, you will see it running on your browser via Swagger.
+6. If the project starts successfully, you will see it running on your browser via Swagger.

 ### Swagger Endpoints